Season 1, Episode 47

 I think no matter how sensitive or not sensitive you are, it’s going to have a traumatic effect probably on that individual.
 So I just wanted to share, it’s not so

 much the situation, but how you internalize it.
-As you brought up gte, he talks a lot about that in his latest book.
+As you brought up, he talks a lot about that in his latest book.
 I’m looking at Russell here in the back.
-He has this image from Burning Man, which I love this picture.
-I’ve seen this before where it’s my head the way it’s a sculpture, and we’ll put this up on the lornebrown.com, the video part, but there’s a sculpture of two adults back to back kind looking like they’re in anxiety.
+He has this image from Burning Man, which I love.
+I’ve seen this before where it’s my head the way it’s a sculpture, and we’ll put this up on the lornebrown.com, the video part, but there’s a sculpture of two adults back to back kind of looking like they’re in anxiety.
 And then inside the wired mesh of two adults, there’s two glowing children trying to connect with each other, their hands.
 And it reminds me of how in relationships when we fight with each other, what ends up happening is

 Russell Kennedy: